Man trapped after crane overturns on A96 - Evening Express

-A man is trapped following a crash involving a crane on a major north-east road.
+A man was trapped following a crash involving a crane on a major north-east road.

 Emergency services were called to the A96 west of Elgin at around 10.20am after the vehicle overturned.

-Traffic Scotland has warned drivers that the road is closed and has advised them to find alternative routes.
+Traffic Scotland has warned drivers that the road remains closed and has advised them to find alternative routes.

 Police and ambulance are at the scene, along with the Scottish Fire and Rescue Service.